 It is notable that the X70 has a microphone port, which is missing on the PEN-F. Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X70 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+Both the X70 and the PEN-F have been discontinued, but can regularly be found used on ebay.
 The X70 was replaced by the Fujifilm XF10, while the PEN-F does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X70 Manual (free pdf) or the online Olympus PEN-F Manual.
+Further information on the features and operation of the X70 and PEN-F can be found, respectively, in the Fujifilm X70 Manual (free pdf) or the online Olympus PEN-F Manual.

 So what conclusions can be drawn?
 Is the Fujifilm X70 better than the Olympus PEN-F or vice versa?
 The listing below highlights the relative strengths of the two models.